kaushik88/kaushik88.github.io/_posts/2015-09-10-flight-car.md

 4. Ask a Friend to drop and pickup - Ideally the best option :)

 Recently, I had an early morning flight (travelling alone) from San Francisco International airport and I wasn't happy with the above 4 options.
 Then I heard about [FlightCar](www.flightcar.com) from my colleague and this seemed promising.
 FlightCar lets you park for **free** by renting out your car to approved members.

-**Is this for you?**
+If you're willing to let your car be rented out, this seems like a good option.

 **What I liked about the experience**